 As if the internet wasn't already bizarre enough, the deluge of weird AI art created by image generators such as DALL·E 2, MidJourney and Craiyon is making things even stranger.
 From crossbred cartoon characters to surreal food, apocalyptic selfies muppet fashion shows and – erm – people with tennis balls for heads, DALL·E 2 and others seem to be able to create any weird AI art you can describe in their prompt boxes – with varying degrees of success.

-OpenAI, the makers of DALL·E 2 have recently announced pricing and that they'll be expanding access to the platform over the next month, but for now there's still a waiting list.
 Want to learn how to make it work for you?
-See our guide to how to use DALL·E 2.
-In the meantime, here's some of the weirdest AI art created by DALL·E 2 and other AI art generators so far.
+See our pick of the best AI art tutorials and our guide to how to use DALL·E 2.
+In the meantime, here's some of the weirdest AI art created by DALL·E 2 and other models in our pick of the best AI art generators.

 The weirdest AI art